 We recognize that many of our graduate students are interested in pursuing careers in academia, and therefore teaching experience is important as they prepare for the job market.
 Our program offers a number of teaching opportunities that range from invited course lectures to full courses during the academic year or summer session.
-The program also offers workshops on teaching.
-Student advisors, the Chair of the HAVC department, and the Director of Graduate Studies provide relevant mentoring and support to graduate student instructors.
+The UCSC Center for Innovations in Teaching and Learning (CITL) provides substantial instructional support through a number of workshops, events, and programs.
+Two CITL programs are specifically designed to offer professional development and instructional support to graduate students: the Graduate Pedagogy Fellows Program trains Teaching Assistants (TAs) to lead the training of all other TAs in their home departments.
+The Summer Graduate Pedagogy Mentors Program provides an enhanced teaching support network for graduate students teaching summer courses as Graduate Student Instructors (GSIs).
+In the Visual Studies Program, student advisors, the Chair of the HAVC department, and the Director of Graduate Studies provide relevant mentoring and support to graduate student instructors.
 Browse the student teaching profiles for insights into the great work our students are doing in the classroom.

 Invited course lectures: